guillaumelobet/science_valorisation/readme.md

 > Scientometrics is the study of measuring and analysing science, technology and innovation.
 Major research issues include the measurement of impact, reference sets of articles to investigate the impact of journals and institutes, understanding of scientific citations, mapping scientific fields and the production of indicators for use in policy and management contexts

-In a perfect world, everything scientist would be judged based on the sole quality of his/her research.
-However, when applying for grants, promotions, etc, the work of the applicant needs to be judged by (partially non specialists).
+In a perfect world, every scientist would be judged based on the sole quality of his/her research.
+However, when applying for grants, promotions, etc, the work of the applicant needs to be evaluated by (partially) non-specialists.
+The evaluation comity will have dozen of applications to grade and no time for a proper quality assessment of the applicant's work.
 Indicators of quality and productivity are therefore needed.
 Many indicators exits.
 We will only discuss the principal onces.
 For more info about other indicators, see:

 - Google Scholar metrics [https://scholar.google.com/citations?view_op=top_venues]()
 - h-index definition [https://en.wikipedia.org/wiki/H-index]()